 Huston received her BA from Carleton College and her MS and PhD in Cognitive Psychology from Carnegie Mellon University.
 She is also on the Board of Directors of the Professional and Organizational Development network in higher education.

-- 20-Minute Mentors, Faculty, Magna All Access, Mentor Commons, Teaching Strategies
+- 20-Minute Mentors, Course Delivery and Instruction, Faculty, Magna All Access, Mentor Commons

 - What if a Student Asks a Question I Can’t Answer?